Le Creuset Ceramics

 Inside Reading (Cream Glaze):

-Test results are science-based, replicable and accurate.
-Results reported on this blog are for tests done using a freshly calibrated high precision XRF instrument testing in consumer goods mode for at least 60 seconds per test (unless otherwise noted.)
-Tests are repeated multiple times on each component to confirm the results.
+Test results are science-based, replicable, and accurate.
+Results reported on this blog are for tests done using a freshly-calibrated XRF instrument, testing in Consumer Goods mode, for at least 60 seconds per test (unless otherwise noted).
+Tests are repeated multiple times on each component, to confirm the results.

 Some additional reading that may be of interest:

-Note: I am not saying this particular bowl will poison the people using it.
-I am saying that there is no reason for one of the most potent neurotoxins known to man (Lead!) to be in our cookware.
-Period.
-Please Click HERE to read more about the concern for lead in pottery.
+I am not saying this particular bowl will poison the people using it (you will not likely test positive with a measurable Blood Lead Level from use of a single Leaded item like this bowl), however we should avoid Lead from all sources, as our personal Lead exposure is an aggregate of impacts from all of the contributing sources over the course of our life.
+Given that all scientists and regulatory agencies agree that there is no safe level of Lead exposure for humans, there is no reason for one of the most potent neurotoxins known to man (Lead!) to be in our cookware, period.
+Please Click HERE to read more about the concern for Lead in pottery.

-For context: 90 ppm Lead (or higher) is considered unsafe (and illegal) in the paint, glaze or coating of any item manufactured today that is intended for use by children.
-100 ppm Lead is unsafe/illegal in the substrate of newly made items intended for children.
-Mixing bowls (and dishes) are not considered to be items intended for use by children.
-Total Lead content as detectable with an XRF (which is distinctly different from leachable Lead, something only tested at the time of manufacture) is not regulated in modern (or antique) dishware.
+Total Lead content in dishware, as measurable with XRF analysis, is not regulated or limited in any way [except in items explicitly marketed for use by children] – however, for context: 90 ppm Lead (or higher) is considered unsafe (and illegal) in the paint, glaze or coating of any item manufactured today that is intended for use by children; 100 ppm Lead is unsafe/illegal in the substrate of currently-manufactured items intended for children.
+Mixing bowls (and dishes) – bizarrely – are not considered to be items intended for use by children.
+Total Lead content as detectable with an XRF (which is distinctly different from leach test-detectable Lead —which represents just any Lead that might be leaching at the time of manufacture) is not regulated in modern (nor vintage/antique) dishware.

 Tamara Rubin